Padraig Harrington: 2008 winner looking forward to Open Championship at Royal Birkdale

 "I hit the perfect shot and only carried the bunker by five yards at the most.
 The gorse was tight on the left.
 I wonder if I would lay up today?
 But then I never lay up," Harrington smiled.

-A couple of weeks later he won the third of his majors with victory at the PGA Championship at Oakland Hills and it is only now that he fully appreciates the scale of his achievement.
+A couple of weeks later he won the third of his majors with victory at the PGA Championship at Oakland Hills, and it is only now he fully appreciates the scale of his achievement.

 "There's only a handful of guys who have won three or more majors in the time of my career.
 It's a rarity to win three majors.